 Citing U.S. Department of Labor statistics, the National Employment Law Project, an advocacy group, estimates that 2.14 million jobless workers will exhaust their benefits before Congress returns to Washington after the holiday.

-Obama said the economy was moving in the right direction, but not quickly enough.
+President Barack Obama said the economy is moving in the right direction, but not quickly enough.
 He seized on the latest data to push for more government stimulus - including the extension of jobless benefits - to aid the recovery.

 "If it gets any worse, we're going back to the Depression," said Jerome Stone, 56, an unemployed health-care worker who had been out of work for 18 months when he attended a June 23 rally at City Hall to advocate for more jobless benefits.
 "If things don't get better, I'll be walking the streets like the homeless.
 That's my biggest fear."

-Besides government, construction continued its slide, declining 22,000 jobs in a month and 447,000 since last June.
-Other losing sectors include retail, financial services (in particular, insurance), real estate, and information.
+Besides government, construction continued its downward slide, declining 22,000 jobs in a month and 447,000 since last June.
+Other losing sectors include retail, financial services (in particular, insurance), and real estate and information.

-Employment increased in manufacturing, transportation, education, health, and leisure and hospitality.
+Employment increased in manufacturing, transportation, education and health, and leisure and hospitality.

 "There isn't mass volume per company," said Mark Basla, vice president of marketing at the Delaware Valley Industrial Resources Center, an organization that assists manufacturers.
 "It's starting to trickle in.
 It's small, but it's in the right direction."

-For example, Cer-Mac Inc., a 35-employee custom manufacturing company in Telford, laid off four people over the course of the recession, including two in production.
+For example, Cer-Mak Inc., a 35-employee custom manufacturing company in Telford, laid off four people over the course of the recession, including two in production.

-The Neiman Group, an advertising and public-relations agency based in Harrisburg, added a half-dozen people to expand its Philadelphia office.
+The Neiman Group, a Harrisburg based advertising and public relations agency, added a half-dozen people to expand its Philadelphia office.
 Kirsten Farkas, 24, started June 14 as a new account coordinator after searching for four months.

 "I was surprised at how long it took," she said.
 Friends had warned her about the tough job market.

-"The job market is better than it appears," said Rich Milgram, president of Beyond.com, a company based in King of Prussia that operates 15,000 job boards, including phillyjobs.com and nurses.com.
-Milgram said that, although job postings were up, companies were waiting to make sure finances were secure before hiring.
+"The job market is better than it appears," said Rich Milgram, president of Beyond.com, a King of Prussia-based company that operates 15,000 job boards, including phillyjobs.com and nurses.com.
+Milgram said that although job postings are up, companies are waiting to make sure finances are secure before hiring.

 "The fact that it is a slow recovery," Milgram said, "means it is a stable recovery, which is good news."